- Our Story

 - Actively engaging communities of implementers, policymakers, investigators, and advocates interested in identifying evidence needs and priorities relevant to current implementation gaps and challenges to improve programs and policies;

 - Developing issue-specific implementation science collaborations that bring together a diversely-skilled set of partners well-positioned to link evidence with the design and improvement of programs and policies;

 - Creating iterative processes of evaluation and improvement, linking those with specific skill sets and capacities to evaluate current work and those empowered to make necessary changes in support of health goals, emerging threats, and new opportunities; and

 - Expanding and sustaining these activities through the development of a global health Implementation Science Collaborative (ISC).

 The four main strategies of the Project are:

-By engaging the right mix of partners at the right time, we can determine the most relevant priorities and questions while minimizing the “stalling” of evidence in the research-to-use pathway
+By engaging the right mix of partners at the right time, determine the most relevant priorities and questions while minimizing the “stalling” of evidence in the research-to-use pathway

 What do we already know?
 What is already available?
 Is it of good quality?
 By increasing access to and public use of data, we liberate it.
 Data includes non-published documents (e.g., gray literature).
 Evidence strengthening refers to the vetting of data to make sure it’s high enough quality so we can make decisions.
 The generation of more relevant evidence results in a more inclusive agenda setting process.